Wind power in New York

 New York has 2,192 MW of installed wind power capacity as of 2022.
-Most of New York's wind power is located in upstate New York as onshore wind farms.
+Most of New York's wind power is located upstate, as onshore wind farms.
 New York has set a goal of developing 9,000 MW of offshore installed wind power capacity by 2035 that will power an estimated 6 million homes.
-As of October 2022, New York has five offshore wind farms in development with approximately 4,300 MW installed capacity.
+As of October 2022, the state has five offshore wind farms in development with approximately 4,300 MW installed capacity.